mwaraic/my-web-feed/README.md

 # My Web Feed

-This platform offers a personalized feed experience by aggregating content from Google News, Reddit, and Twitter.
-Users can customize their preferences and keywords to tailor their feed according to their interests.
-Leveraging the MERN stack, this project ensures seamless integration and scalability.

-## Description

-**My Web Feed** brings together content from various sources, including Google News, Reddit, and Twitter, to provide users with a customized feed.
+The platform brings together content from Google News, Reddit, and Twitter, to provide users with a customized feed.
 Users can set their preferences and keywords to filter the content according to their interests.
-The backend, built using Node.js and Express.js, handles data retrieval and processing, while MongoDB serves as the database for storing user preferences and feed data.
-The frontend, developed with React.js, provides an intuitive interface for users to view and interact with their personalized feed.
+The backend, built using Node.js and Express.js, handles data retrieval and processing, while MongoDB serves as the database for storing user preferences.
+Firebase is integrated into the project for user authentication management, ensuring secure access to personalized feeds.
+The frontend, developed with React.js, provides an intuitive interface for users to view and interact with their customized feed.

 ## Features